biothings/biothings.api/docs/doc/hub_tutorial.rst

    Are you sure you want to continue connecting (yes/no)? yes
    Warning: Permanently added '[localhost]:7022' (RSA) to the list of known hosts.

-   Welcome to Species hub, guest! hub>
+   Welcome to Taxonomy hub, guest! hub>

 Let’s try a command: